Glass vs. Crystal Wine Glasses: How Do They Differ?

 How Is Crystal Glassware Made?

 Although machines make most crystal glassware with giant molds, the best wine glasses are still handmade with the traditional mouth-blown process.
-The impact on the taste delivered by any wine glass is also essential.
+The impact that a wine glass has on the taste of wine is also essential to consider.
 If the glass is too clunky and thick, you’ll miss out on the wine’s subtleness.
-The pricing, washing, and storage of the different wine glasses can also influence your buying decision.
-After all, we all have different needs.

-How to Tell the Difference Between Glass and Crystal?
+How to Tell the Difference Between Crystal and Glass

-Inspecting glass and crystal wine glasses side by side is the easiest way to see the differences between the two very different products.
+Inspecting glass and crystal wine glasses side by side is the easiest way to see the differences between these two very different materials.
 When in doubt, don’t hesitate to ask!

 If you want to ensure your wine glass collection is of the right quality for the job, order glass or crystal glasses online - find a supplier you can trust!